 Unfortunately, halfway through the run Esmond developed mumps and even more unfortunately passed it on to numerous theatrical colleagues and family members, including his parents, before being confined to bed at home in Putney.
 It was now December and the illness created something of a dilemma for Esmond as he had made wedding plans for early in the New Year.
 The banns had been published but he had yet to tell his parents.
 So it was on Christmas Eve 1928 that he marched somewhat unceremoniously into their bedroom, where they too were confined with swollen faces, and announced his intentions out of the blue!

 At 9am on Saturday 19th January 1929, Esmond Pennington Knight (age 22) married Frances Clotilde Sabben Clare (age 24) at St. Martins-in-the-Field.
 Witnesses to the ceremony were Esmond's father and Frances' father, James Clare.
-That evening it was a case of "the show must go on" - Fran was on stage at the Gate Theatre and Esmond at the Children's Theatre in Covent Garden where he was playing in a series of adaptations of fairy stories and folk songs, including Managee and the Robbers and Today and Tomorrow.
-Until then, when he wasn't away on tour, Esmond had still been living at his parents' house in Putney, but the newly weds now moved into a flat at No. 11 Clarges Street, off Piccadilly, once the home of Lady Emma Hamilton and which, by Edmonds own admittance "… was far too expensive."
+That evening it was a case of "the show must go on" - Fran on stage at the Gate Theatre and Esmond at the Children's Theatre in Covent Garden where he was playing in a series of adaptations of fairy stories and folk songs, including Managee and the Robbers and Today and Tomorrow.
+Until then, when he wasn't away on tour, Esmond had still been living at his parents' house in Putney, but the newly weds now moved into a flat at No. 11 Clarges Street, off Piccadilly, once the home of Lady Emma Hamilton and which, by Edmond's own admittance "… was far too expensive."

-At home in England, Fran had gained a part in a play called Nine Till Six in which she appeared with Jill Esmond who during the run married a very promising young actor called Laurence Olivier.
+At home in England, Fran had gained a part in a play called Nine Till Six in which she appeared with Jill Esmond who during the run married a promising young actor called Laurence Olivier.
 When Esmond returned in the summer of 1929 he still found it difficult to find work.
-Depressed and rather disillusioned with the theatre, he travelled down to Sevenoaks to stay with his uncle, Captain Charles Knight, a well-known naturalist with whom he shared a passion for birds and wildlife.
+Depressed and rather disillusioned with the theatre, he travelled down to Sevenoaks to stay with his Uncle Chas, Captain Charles Knight, a well-known naturalist with whom he shared a passion for birds and wildlife.
 From there he went on to stay with a friend, Vernon Sewell, a technician in the sound department at Nettlefold film studios in Walton-On-Thames, previously the studios of pioneer film maker Cecil Hepworth and where Esmond would soon be making films himself with Michael Powell.
 Sewell's hobby was boats and they spent some time together on his cabin cruiser at Bosham in Chichester Harbour.
 While they were there, they witnessed the Supermarine S6 high-speed seaplane fly over as it won the 1929 Schneider Trophy.

 As Michael Stockfield with Joan Barry in